ezakhar/help/en/basics/club.md

   * Manages club members by accepting/declining requests to join the club sent by athletes or coaches and by excluding athletes and coaches from the club;
   * Manages the assignment of coaches to the athletes;
-  * Manages club roles, assign the "Athlete", "Coach" and Administrator" roles to the club members or remove them;
+  * Manages club roles, assign the "Athlete", "Coach" and "Administrator" roles to the club members or remove them;
   * He can close the club.

-    The manager role is assigned and removed only when the "Club" tariff is enabled or disabled.
+> The manager role is assigned and removed only when the "Club" tariff is enabled or disabled.

 * **Club administrator** - club coach with the same authorities as a club manager, except that the administrator cannot close the club.
   The "Administrator" role can be assigned only to a club member with the enabled "Coach" role.
 The role can be assigned by the club manager or by other club administrators.

 * **Club coach **- club member who has the right to train club athletes connected to him.
 The "Club coach" role can be assigned only to users who have the "Coach" tariff plan enabled.
 When assigning the "Coach" role to the club member who hasn't purchased the "Coach" tariff plan at his own expense, this tariff plan will be enabled for him at the club's expense.
 In case if the "Coach" tariff has been enabled for the club member at the expense of the club, the tariff rate will be added to the club bill.

-* **Club athlete** - club member who can be assigned a club coach.
+* **Club athlete** - club member who can be assigned to a club coach.
 The cost of Staminity usage for a club depends on the number of club athletes.

 In order to enable or disable roles for the selected club members you need to: